ctx-core/be/README.md

 ## calling other be functions with helpers

 Be functions can call each other.
-State can be defined with the correct dependency order, allowing the be functions to be defined within modules without needing to list the state in the particular order.
+Defining state enforces the correct dependency load order.
+Loading any piece of state in the graph loads enforces the correct load order.
 This is useful for reactive state dependencies.
-This is also useful for dev ops where an installation can have dependencies, ensuring each step only runs one time in the correct order.
-In this example, rmemo will be used to handle the async installs.
+This covers dev ops.
+Each step only runs one time in the correct order.
+In this example, rmemo handles async installs.

 [//]: @formatter:off
 ```ts